The Buyer’s Journey: Delivering an Exceptional Experience

 A buyer is an individual looking to purchase a product and/or service designed to solve a problem or fulfil a specific purpose; it could either be a tangible or intangible need or a want.
 But how they acquire it determines their likelihood of buying it.

-Should the experience falter, customers would be dissuaded from going through with the transaction.
+Should the transaction process falter, customers would be further dissuaded from parting with their hard-earned finances!
 Failing to supply a glistening sales experience is the final nail in the coffin for scaling businesses.

 Sales Funnel: What is it?